duckdb/duckdb_azure/README.md

 Warning: this extension is currently in an experimental state.
 Feel free to try it out, but be aware that only minimal testing was done and no benchmarking.

+Warning 2: This extension currently builds with a feature branch of DuckDB.
+A PR is being worked on.
+When the PR is merged, this extension will be included in (nightly) DuckDB releases.

 # DuckDB Azure Extension
 This extension adds a filesystem abstraction for Azure blob storage to DuckDB.